 Our Modern Maidens hit the silver screen in the final year of the roaring 20s.
-The movie captures the youth culture of the 1920s which consisted of alcohol filled parties, jazz music, dancing the Charleston, and a sense of reckless abandon.
-The youth of the 20s were living life at lightning speed and never dreamed that it could come to a crashing halt.
+The movie captures the youth culture of the 1920s, which consisted of alcohol filled parties, jazz music, dancing the Charleston, and a sense of reckless abandon.
+The youth of the Twenties were living life at lightning speed and never dreamed that it could come to a crashing halt.
 They were much to busy living in the moment.
-As Our Modern Maidens teaches us, this lifestyle has potential consequences.
+As Our Modern Maidens exemplifies, this lifestyle has potential consequences.
 Living too fast can lead to unexpected detours and collisions if one does not slow down enough to stop and smell the roses, so to speak.

 Our Modern Maidens was released as a sequel to Our Dancing Daughters (1928) and starred some of the top movie stars of the day including Joan Crawford, Douglas Fairbanks, Jr., Anita Page, and Rod La Rocque.
 Our Modern Maidens tells a tale of two lovers, Billie and Gil (Crawford and Fairbanks), who conspire to get Gil a position as a diplomat in Paris after they secretly get engaged to one another.
 Billie woos businessman Glenn Abbott (Rod La Rocque) who she believes will be able to help Gil become a diplomat.
 What Billie didn’t count on was falling in love with Glenn.
 As she spends more and more time with Glenn, Gil turns his affections toward Kentucky (Anita Page), who is also Billie’s best friend.
 Once Billie secures Gil a diplomatic position in Paris, she leaves Glenn and goes on to marry Gil.
 But it is obvious that she is still in love with Glenn and that Gil is a little unsure of the marriage himself.
 Scandal hits the wedding as Billie discovers that Kentucky is pregnant with Gil’s child.
 Billie decides to do the right thing and leaves Gil to marry Kentucky.
 She gracefully takes the fall without harming the reputation of Gil or Kentucky and runs away to be with Glenn.